 6.5.
-Maximum Time Frame
+Maximum Timeframe

-To remain eligible for Financial Aid at University of Advancing Technology (UAT), students must complete their degree program requirements within 150 percent of the published length of their degree program.
+To remain eligible for financial aid and/or Veteran's Education Benefits at UAT, students must complete their degree program requirements within 150 percent of the published length of their degree program.
 All attempted credit hours are counted, including transfer hours, whether or not financial aid was received.

-- > Undergraduate Example: If a student's Undergraduate program requires 120 credit hours to complete, then a student is eligible for financial aid during the first 180 attempted credit hours as an Undergraduate student.

-120 x 150% = 180 maximum attempted credit hours for financial aid eligibility. - > Graduate Example: Graduate programs require 36 credits hours to complete, therefore a Graduate student would be eligible for financial aid during the first 54 attempted credit hours as a Graduate student.
+- > Undergraduate example: If a student's undergraduate program requires 120 credit hours to complete, then a student is eligible for financial aid during the first 180 attempted credit hours as an undergraduate student. $120 \times 150\% = 180$ maximum attempted credit hours for financial aid eligibility. - > Graduate example: Graduate programs require 36 credit hours to complete, therefore, a graduate student would be eligible for financial aid during the first 54 attempted credit hours as a graduate student.
 36 x 150% = 54 maximum attempted credit hours for financial aid eligibility.